Should I Brush My Tongue?

 How to Brush Your Tounge

 Cleaning tongue may seem alien to you if you don’t do it already but it’s quite simple.
 When you brush your teeth, you need to gently brush the tongue as well.
 Dentist in IL 61107 recommends beginning from the front and move towards back and cover the sides as well.
 Move the brush gently so that it does not feel uncomfortable.

 Does a Tongue Scraper Work as Well as Brushing the Tongue?

-You can also use a tongue scrapper for cleaning the tongue if you are not comfortable with a brush.
-However, the dentist near Rockford says that tongue scrapper doesn’t remove the bacteria from tongue as effectively as a toothbrush does.
+You can also use a tongue scraper for cleaning the tongue if you are not comfortable with a brush.
+However, the dentist near Rockford says that tongue scraper doesn’t remove the bacteria from the tongue as effectively as a toothbrush does.

 Family Dentist in Rockford